 Trials have a lot of procedure surrounding them, such as selecting a jury, and they inevitably will go for a number of days.
 Depending on the complexity of the matter and the number of witnesses they can continue for long periods of time.

-Sexual offending is a very complex part of the law and the Judge will have to make long explanations to the jury of all the relevant law that they have to apply.
+Sexual offending is a very complex part of the law and the Judge will have to make long explanations to the jury about all the relevant law that they have to apply.

-If the jury can not get to a majority decision then the jury is known as a "hung" jury and the process starts again.
+If the jury can not reach a majority decision then the jury is known as a “hung” jury and the trial process starts again.